leonawicz/blog/content/home/about.md

 +++

-# Bio
+# About

-I am a software developer and data scientist with E Source.
+I'm a software developer and data scientist.
+I'm also a member of [ROpenSci](https://ropensci.org/).
+I've published several peer-reviewed R packages to CRAN as well as three with ROpenSci focusing on textual manipulation, energy data retrieval, and geospatial map tile generation.

-I especially love programming in R, including high performance statistical computing, web application development, data visualization, and dynamic reporting.
+My work over the years has focused on high performance statistical computing, climate science research, web application development, data visualization, and dynamic reporting.
 I enjoy developing R Shiny apps and creating informative, beautiful graphics.

 I also enjoy networking with other R developers, data analysts, researchers, and useRs around the globe.
-While I don't have a lot of time to [blog](https://leonawicz.github.io/blog/), I post more frequent updates on [Twitter](https://twitter.com/leonawicz).
 Some of my R code is available on [Github](https://github.com/leonawicz).
+I post updates on [Twitter](https://twitter.com/leonawicz) occasionally.
+I'm most interested in development of tools that enhance the R ecosystem for data science, improve workflows and productivity, and assist with reproducible research.

+I don't blog much, as you can see from this blog.